Comprehensive Pet Dental Care

-Dental disease is an often-overlooked threat to the comfort and health of your pet.
-Because dental disease often has few readily apparent signs, bringing your pet in for a wellness examination is the only way to ensure detection.
+Dental disease is an often overlooked threat to the comfort and health of your pet.
+Because dental disease often has few readily apparent signs, we often only spot it during routine wellness examinations.
 Following this exam, your veterinarian may recommend a particular dental cleaning schedule, oral care routine, or special treatment based on your pet’s dental health needs.

-Dental disease is the most common disease seen by veterinarians: 70-85% of pets over the age of 2 have some form of dental disease.
+Dental disease is the most common disease seen by veterinarians.
+As many as 70-85% of pets over the age of two have some form of dental disease.
 Here are some signs that your pet may have dental disease: